chrislo27/RhythmHeavenRemixEditor/docs/Starting-a-remix.md

 ## 2. Getting the tempo
 ![Tapalong button](readme/toolbar/tapalong.png)<br>
 Most songs have only one tempo.

+First, set an *initial* tempo using the Tempo Change tool (press **`3`**) and clicking at beat zero.
+This will let you play the remix, but you're going to change this value later.

 Click the button with a hand touching ripples to open the Tapalong menu.
 Play the remix, and start pressing **`T`** to tap along.
 The predicted tempo will be shown below.
 You should aim for around 50 or more inputs to get a reliable average.

-Set the tempo by clicking the Tempo Change tool (or press **`3`** on the number row) and clicking at beat zero.
-Scroll to change the tempo.
+Set your found tempo by first pressing **`HOME`** to jump back to beat zero, selecting the Tempo Change tool again, and scrolling while hovering on the initial tempo change.

 ## 3. Moving the music start tracker
 This is a **very important** step.
 Your remix will *probably be offbeat*